 6. Keep Walks Short:

 It’s best to keep walks short for your furry friend.
 Being out in the extreme cold for too long can make them incredibly uncomfortable and lead to health risks like frostbite.

 The golden rule of thumb is that if it’s too cold for you, it’s too hard for your doggo.
 An insulated jacket is a good idea if you walk your dog in the cold.

 *Disclaimer: Of course this varies depending on the breed - Breeds with thicker coats are typically derived from colder climate areas and will have a higher tolerance for low temperatures than short-haired dogs.

 Winter is a beautiful time of year where the weather cools down, and icy walks are the norm.
 It’s important to provide your dog’s paws with the additional tender loving care they need to ensure they remain healthy and pain-free.

 The salt used to de-ice the streets during winter can be very damaging to your dog’s paws.
-Using restores the moisture lost during these winter walks and helps prevent cracking, damage and pain.
+Using PAW CARE restores the moisture lost during these winter walks and helps prevent cracking, damage and pain.
 PAW CARE can be used up to 3 times a day to help heal damage.
 Shop PAW CARE today or contact our knowledgeable team to find out more.